-Save for its laboratory origin, very little is known about the history of the Living Nightmare.
+Except for its laboratory origin, very little is known about the Living Nightmare.
 In the mid-to-late 1960s, and again during the 1970s, the monster was mentally controlled by a courageous Marine pilot.
 Under the pilot’s influences, the Living Nightmare became a hero and member of Honor Guard.

 Over the past few decades however, the Living Nightmare had become a nearly mindless, primal monster, inexplicably drawn to the super-powered beings who had contained it countless times in the past.
 The encounter with Samaritan in 1995 is a typical example.
 It was soundly defeated then, but it was not, and never seems to be permanent.

 The Living Nightmare’s appearance has changed over time, determined it would seem, by the good-versus-evil influences of the particular incarnation.
 Its most familiar and consistent visage is that of a dark, hulking figure, with multiple tentacles protruding from its skull, at least two sets of glowing red eyes, and a giant fang-filled mouth in its chest.